Pet Restrictions in Effect March 15 through Labor Day

 Dogs/other pets (except for service animals) are not allowed in the wilderness or on any of Fire Island's federally owned oceanfront beaches from March 15 through Labor Day to help protect threatened and endangered beach-nesting shorebirds.
 More »

 Reservations for required permits must be obtained through www.recreation.gov.
 Due to the breach at Old Inlet, access to both east and west wilderness camping zones must now be from Watch Hill or points west, and involve a 1½ to 8 mile hike.
 More »

 Due to channel conditions, delay or cancellation of ferry service between Patchogue and Watch Hill may occur.
 For updated ferry schedule information, please call 631-475-1665.

 Explore the wind, waves, and sand, and use Fire Island National Seashore as your outdoor classroom.
-Discover the forces that shape the barrier island as you experience our hands-on educator's workshops, designed to address NYS Learning Standards for middle and high school grades.
-Activities may include beach profiling, mineral identification, and wind and wave measurements.
-Workshop participants receive a certificate upon completion.
+Discover the forces that shape the barrier island with this hands-on educator's workshop, designed to address NYS Learning Standards for middle and high school grades.
+Activities will include beach profiling, mineral identification, and wind and wave measurements.
+Workshop participants will receive a certificate upon completion.

-Our free workshops are open to all educators and youth group leaders who wish to use Fire Island National Seashore as an outdoor classroom.
-Learn all you need to know to bring school groups to the park, and to address critical coastal management issues facing future decision-makers.
+Our free workshops are open to all educators and youth group leaders.
+Learn all you need to know to bring school groups to the park, and enage your students in what's special about Fire Island and the critical coastal resource issues facing future decision-makers.

-You'll also get an update on Fire Island National Seashore's Traveling Trunk Program, and other educational opportunities at the park.
+You'll also get an update on Fire Island National Seashore's Traveling Trunk Program, and information about other educational opportunities at the park.